brongulus/secret-controller/README.md

 Ref: [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#secret-immutable)

 ## TODOs
+- [ ] Check when secret is deleted and a pod is created that refers it (secret Get failure)
+- [ ] Add namespace to the CR as well
-- Check if it's possible to edit the secret from the pod itself!
+- [X] Check if it's possible to edit the secret from the pod itself!
-- Remove statefulness from the CR to allow for updates to the list.
+- [X] Remove statefulness from the CR to allow for updates to the list.
 Think about doing it without the map somehow (if the webhook thing happens, what we can do is every reconcile, create the spec and status, so that there's no state to keep track of)
-- Check for pod deletion updating the CR as well, since the image that is tracked in the CR could be only referred by the deleted pod.
+- [X] Check for pod deletion updating the CR as well, since the image that is tracked in the CR could be only referred by the deleted pod.
-- Check when secret is deleted and a pod is created that refers it (secret Get failure)
-- Add namespace to the CR as well

 ## Getting Started